 But it wasn’t until adulthood that I understood how foundational this early fascination was to my work.

-I believe this is the superpower of nature and animals: they help us live more squarely in the moments of our own lives.
 From the simple joy of playing with our dogs after a long day of work, to staring in awe at an African elephant on the Serengeti, animals have the power to remind us where we actually are in the present.

 My paintings are attempts to hold onto these profound but fleeting moments.
-And to translate them into a visual language that evokes the same groundedness and emotion in the viewer.

 In an age when our attention is splintered and our relationship to the natural world is increasingly experienced through screens, honoring nature in my work feels necessary to me.
 And a life-long endeavor worth pursuing.